NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 ## Authoritative name server support

-Deleg supporting authoritative name servers include the extensible delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses to legacy DNS queries.
+Deleg supporting authoritative name servers include the IDELEG delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses to legacy DNS queries.
 For example, querying the zone from {{dnssec-zone}} for `www.customer5.example.
 A`, will return the following referral response:

 ~~~